Wilbert Lee Evans: Botched execution

-At least three media witnesses at Evans's execution from the Richmond Times-Dispatch, The Virginian-Pilot, and The Alexandria Journal reported that after Evans received the first jolt of electricity, blood poured from his eyes, mouth, and nose.
+At least three media witnesses at Evans's execution from the Richmond Times-Dispatch, The Virginian-Pilot, and The Alexandria Journal reported that after Evans received the first jolt of electricity, blood appeared to pour from his eyes, mouth, and nose.
 National Public Radio (NPR) and The Virginian-Pilot later called Evans's execution "one of the worst in Virginia's history."
 Virginia's prison chaplain Russ Ford, who witnessed Evans's execution, said he believed Evans's execution amounted to torture.
 Ford wrote in a recollection of Evans's execution that witnesses were audibly and visibly disturbed by the blood streaming down Evans's chin, onto his shirt, and onto the floor where it pooled.
-Evans was pronounced dead at 11:09 pm after two shocks.
+Evans was pronounced dead at 11:09 pm after two shocks were administered.